 What was it like for you to imagine the new dream?
+[Problem solve as needed.]

 You can repeat these steps with additional nightmares if you would like.
 It is recommended to work with only 1 or 2 new dreams each week until you are no longer having nightmares.
 When it is easy for you to get through imagery rehearsal practice of a new dream without intrusive images, then you can move on to creating and working with another new dream.